KTH-Cyber-Security-Lab/NSE-lab-documentation/docs/pages/guides/web/authentication.md

 A technique for performing Session Hijacking after successfully stealing a Cookie is called Pass the Cookie, and is described [here](https://embracethered.com/blog/posts/passthecookie/).

+## OAuth 2.0 Authentication Vulnerabilities

+### What is OAuth 2.0?
+OAuth 2.0 is a very popular authentication framework that allows developers to let users authenticate themselves using social media such as Facebook or Google.
+Because of its popularity, it is very likely that you've come into contact with apps or sites that use OAuth 2.0 in your online life.
+While useful, OAuth 2.0 has some vulnerabilities

 ## References
 [1] A2:2017-Broken Authentication. *OWASP*. [https://owasp.org/www-project-top-ten/2017/A2_2017-Broken_Authentication](https://owasp.org/www-project-top-ten/2017/A2_2017-Broken_Authentication).
 (Fetched 2021-03-28)<br>